The Fixed-b Limiting Distribution and the ERP of HAR Tests Under Nonstationarity: Conclusions

 \section{Conclusions}

 This paper has shown that the theoretical properties of fixed-$b$ HAR inference change depending on whether the data are stationary or not.
-Under nonstationarity we established that fixed-$b$ HAR test statistics have a limiting distribution that is not pivotal and that their ERP is an order of magnitude larger than that under stationarity and is larger than that of HAR tests based on traditional HAC estimators.
+Under nonstationarity we established that fixed-$b$ HAR test statistics have a limiting distribution that is not pivotal and that their ERP is an order of magnitude larger than that under stationarity and can be larger than that of HAR tests based on traditional HAC estimators.
 These theoretical results reconcile with recent finite-sample evidence showing that fixed-$b$ HAR test statistics can perform poorly when the data are nonstationary, both in terms of distortions in the null rejection rates and of non-monotonic power.
-Our theoretical results contrast with the mainstream conclusion in the literature that fixed-$b$ HAR inference is theoretically superior to HAR inference based on consistent long-run variance estimators.
+Overall, the results highlight a new facet of the trade-off between size and power in HAR inference, i.e., the methods that achieve better null rejection rates under stationarity are the ones that suffer more from under-rejection under nonstationarity (i.e., time-varying autocovariance structure), and vice-versa.
+A new inference method based on the nonstationary fixed-$b$ distribution is proposed and it is shown to provide accurate null rejection rates for hypothesis testing in the linear regression model irrespective of whether the data are stationary or not and of the strength of the dependence as verified for some representative data-generating processes in a simple location model.